Cooperly/v2flags/README.md

 ### ***Performance Focused / Client / Preferably more than 4GB allocated, ZGC:***

-Use these flags on a high class client that wants additional performance and less hitches, especially while using mods like ViveCraft.
+Use these flags on a high end client that wants additional performance and less hitches, especially while using mods like ViveCraft.
 <br>
 These are not as rigorously tested as the server flags, but no additional issues should arise under normal circumstances.